Dasharo/presentations/dasharo_roadmap.md

 ???

 - consider what feature set is provided in roadmaps
-  - clearly define how community members and customers can influence our roadmap, in form of diagram
   - define publicly visible deliverables of each phase
   - document frameworks and tools on which given release will be based on
 - We need more focused slides, saying precisely what we plan for given release,